 The bill amends RCW 82.14.460 to clarify the use of sales and use tax revenues for chemical dependency and mental health treatment programs, as well as therapeutic court programs.
-It establishes that the operation and delivery of these services are part of local government public safety programs, and it explicitly allows for the new construction of facilities and modifications to existing structures to support these services.
-The bill emphasizes that funds collected from the tax must be used solely for the operation or delivery of these programs, including treatment services, case management, transportation, and housing.
+It establishes that the operation and delivery of these services are part of local government public safety programs, and emphasizes that both new construction of facilities and modifications to existing structures are acceptable uses of the tax revenues.
+The bill specifies that funds collected must be used solely for these programs and services, which include treatment services, case management, transportation, and housing.

 Statutes affected: